 What To Expect At Cocaine Rehab

-Within the first 24 hours of quitting it normal to experience certain withdrawal symptoms.
+Within the first 24 hours of quitting, it is normal to experience certain withdrawal symptoms.
 For instance, you could get moody, angry, tired and even have a few suicidal thoughts cross your mind.
-The last part is the reason why it’s better to do this at a facility, such as ours, with staff trained to handle this type of behavior.
+The last part is why it’s better to do this at a facility, such as ours, with staff trained to handle this type of behaviour.

 How to Combat Cocaine Addiction With Therapy